bufbuild/docs.buf.build/docs/bsr/studio.md

 ### Direct

-Without studio-agent, requests are made directly from the browser using the standard `fetch()` API.
+Without Studio Agent, requests are made directly from the browser using the standard `fetch()` API.
 This works great in combination with browser compatible Protobuf servers such as [Connect](https://connect.build/).